google-ai-edge/mediapipe/docs/getting_started/python_framework.md

             output_packets.append(mp.packet_getter.get_str(packet)))
     ```

     Option 2.
-Initialize a CalculatorGraph with with a binary protobuf file, and
+Initialize a CalculatorGraph with a binary protobuf file, and
     observe the output stream(s).

     ```python